-Many businesses treat brand awareness as something intangible; a metric without a rubric.
-They know it’s important to be a recognised name, trusted by customers and respected by competitors, but establishing just how trusted and respected they are remains something of a mystery.
+Many businesses treat brand awareness as something intangible.
+They know it’s important to be a recognised name, trusted by customers and respected by competitors, but establishing just how trusted and respected they are remains a mystery.

-Digital marketing specialists don’t always help: they see success on their own terms rather than on those of the business as a whole.
-If they’ve made a video and it’s had a million views, a thousand shares, and half a dozen influencers have talked about it on LinkedIn, they’re happy.
+Digital marketing specialists don’t always help.
+They see success on their own terms rather than on those of the business as a whole.
+If they’ve made a video and it’s had a million views and a dozen influencers have talked about it on LinkedIn, they’re happy.
 But you’re not just making content for the sake of putting it out there.
-It’s there to do some good for your business: to make some demonstrable impact on the bottom line.
+It’s there to do some good for your business: to make a demonstrable impact on the bottom line.

-Building brand awareness and perception should be a major business objective, if it isn’t already.
+All of this goes to say that building awareness of your brand should be a major business objective.
 And as a major business objective, it needs the right measurements.
 You need to know if you’re getting the all-important Return On Marketing Investment, or if you’re just chasing vanity metrics that make you king of the social media molehill.
 And to do that, you need to know and quantify what you’re trying to achieve.

 What are brand awareness metrics?

-Ways to measure brand awareness fall into three major categories; each corresponds to a specific area in which you might be trying to achieve growth.
+Ways to measure brand awareness fall into three major categories; each corresponding to a specific area in which you might be trying to achieve growth.
 Those categories are reach, engagement, and audience size, and each is best measured by a specific set of metrics.
-By tracking the right figures you’ll know how each marketing activity, each specific asset you’ve created, is helping to achieve the business goal it was created to meet.
+By tracking the right figures you’ll know how each marketing or brand awareness campaign, each asset you’ve created, is helping to achieve the business goal it was designed to meet.

 1. Marketing reach

-Reach refers to the number of users who’ve come across a particular asset: the number of eyeballs and/or earholes who’ve received the message you’ve put out.
-Reach has different metrics depending on the kind of marketing content asset you’re talking about.
+Reach refers to the number of people who’ve come across a particular asset.
+Reach has different metrics depending on the type of marketing content asset you’re talking about.

 How to measure marketing reach

-- Website sessions - a user session is one set of clicks and reads and rummages on the site; the number of user sessions per day indicates how much traffic your web page is bringing in.
+Website sessions - a user session is one set of clicks and reads on the site; the number of user sessions per day indicates how much website traffic your web page is bringing in.

 You’ll notice that all these metrics only measure whether your content has been seen and heard - not whether it’s been read, listened to, understood, acted upon, and converted into a meaningful perception of your brand.
 That’s where the next category comes in.